 ‘But Christ has indeed been raised from the dead, the first fruits of those who have fallen asleep.’
 1 Corinthians 15:20

-Among the Christians of today - who declare to believe that Jesus rose from the dead - there are few who, in the Old Testament, can point out which prophecies foretell the resurrection of Christ.
+Among the Christians of today who believe that Jesus rose from the dead, there are few who can point out in the Old Testament which prophecies foretell the resurrection of the Christ.
 Therefore, it should not surprise us that the disciples of Jesus – although He spoke several times about His resurrection – were terribly shocked when Mary Magdalene came to tell them that the tomb of Jesus was empty.